ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/README.md

-This is the code for my [Datacamp course](https://www.datacamp.com/courses/8743).
+This is the code for my [Datacamp course](https://www.datacamp.com/courses/7546) - this is not published (accessible to only Jed).
+It is a version that my Indonesian short course was based upon.

 **Prerequisites**